-How Many Games Do You Need to Play to Unlock Competitive Mode in Valorant?
+How Many Games Do You Need to Play to Unlock Competitive in Valorant?

-- There isn't a specific number of games you need to play to unlock ranked mode.
-As long as you are level 20, you are eligible to play in Competitive Mode.
+Interestingly, there isn't a set number of games you need to play to unlock the Valorant ranked mode.
+Once you reach level 20, you're eligible to play in Competitive Mode.
 Still, before getting your first rank, you will need to play placement matches!

 What are Placement Matches in Valorant?

 Placement matches in Valorant are your next step after unlocking the ranked mode, and after playing them, you will be assigned a rank.

 - You will need to play five placement matches.
 The results of these matches will set your starting rank in Valorant's competitive scene.

 - Notably, the highest rank you can initially achieve through placement matches is Ascendant.
 This sets a benchmark for new players entering the competitive rankings.

 Placement matches have a significant impact on your Valorant MMR (Matchmaking Rating), which is crucial in determining who you're matched against.

 Performing poorly in these five placement matches could result in a lower MMR.
 Consequently, you'll likely be placed in a lower ELO within the ranking system.
 On the other hand, if you perform well during these matches, you can expect a higher MMR, leading to placement in a higher ELO, which could lead to double rank up early on.